aws-samples/aws-device-farm-calabash-tests-for-sample-app/README.md

 	```
 	calabash-android version
 	```
-   You should see "0.5.8" as the result
+   You should get "0.5.8" as the result

 ### Running Your Tests Locally
 **Follow [the official Calabash guide](https://github.com/calabash/calabash-android#running-test) to run your tests locally**